-We had a great stand at the London Early Music Exhibition this year and the sale of donated second hand music alone more than covered the cost of the stand (double space!)
+We had a great stand at the London Early Music Exhibition last year and the sale of donated second hand music alone more than covered the cost of the stand (double space!)

 POST AN AD: whether you organise an event (concert/course/lecture) yourself, or know about it, you can fill in an online form and send it to us - where? concert & events tab

 INDEX OF MANUSCRIPTS: This was available until recently only in printed format, but is now out of print and available for everybody online - where? top menu, Publications drop down